realmorg/realm/apps/web/src/pages/docs/learn/conditional-rendering.md

 description: Learn how to conditionally render elements in Realm.
 ---

-In Realm, HTML takes the spotlight over JavaScript, and when it comes to the user interface (UI), we have a nifty feature called conditional rendering.
-Since we don't rely on a Virtual DOM, we have a different approach to handling DOM manipulation.
+In Realm, HTML takes the spotlight over JavaScript, especially in the realm of user interface (UI) development.
+One of the key features we have at our disposal for UI manipulation is conditional rendering.
+Unlike some other frameworks that rely on a Virtual DOM, Realm takes a different approach when it comes to handling DOM manipulation.

-Instead of removing, adding, or updating DOM elements, we can simply use the hidden attribute to hide or show elements as needed.
-It's a straightforward and intuitive way to control the visibility of elements based on certain conditions or user interactions.
+Rather than performing complex operations to add, remove, or update DOM elements, we have a straightforward and intuitive tool at our disposal: the `display: none` property.
+This basic property allows us to hide or show elements with ease based on specific conditions or user interactions.

-By leveraging the hidden attribute, we can easily toggle the display of elements without the need for complex DOM manipulations.
-This approach simplifies the code and enhances performance, making it easier to manage the UI and create dynamic user experiences.
+By harnessing the power of it, we can effortlessly toggle the visibility of elements, eliminating the need for intricate DOM manipulations.
+This approach not only simplifies our code but also enhances performance, making UI management a breeze and enabling the creation of dynamic and responsive user experiences.

-So, in Realm, conditional rendering using the hidden attribute is a simple yet powerful technique that allows you to control the visibility of elements in your UI without the overhead of Virtual DOM operations.
+In Realm, conditional rendering using the `display: none` property is a simple yet powerful technique that empowers you to control element visibility in your UI without the overhead of Virtual DOM operations.

 ```html
 <custom-element name="magic-element">